antu3199/CalculatorChallenge/README.md

 - Must support addition, subtraction, multiplication
 - For simplicity, the numbers will be only integers
 - Input/Output method can be adjusted according to the platform running the language.
+- There should be a README.md file specifying how to run your program

 Restrictions:
 - Must use Object Oriented features if the language supports it